 - Japan 333C The Modern Voice in Japanese Literature

 - Successful completion of a senior honors thesis.
-This option, which also entitles the student to Latin Honors, requires a minimum of a 3.65 GPA.
-The thesis is researched and written over two semesters, for a total of 6 units, which are in addition to the 24 upper-level units required for the major.
+This option, which also entitles the student to Latin Honors, requires a minimum grade-point average of 3.65.
+The thesis is researched and written over two semesters for a total of 6 units, which are in addition to the 24 upper-level units required for the major.

-- Successful completion of an approved 400-level seminar course, to be taken in the senior year.
-(This course may be included among the 24 advanced units for the major.)
+- Successful completion of an approved 400-level seminar course, to be taken during the senior year.
+This course may be included among the 24 advanced units required for the major.

 - With adviser approval, students may include one course in a related area offered outside the department among the 24 advanced units.
 (For example, a student with focus on Japan/Japanese may take one course in Film and Media Studies or Art History that focuses on Japan.)
 With adviser approval, students may count one course from another area within the department among the 24 advanced units.
 (For example, a student with focus on Japan/Japanese may take one course in either Korean or Chinese.)

-- Up to 6 units of credit may be applied toward the major from one semester abroad and up to 12 units of credit from two semesters abroad.
-Note that EALC no longer distinguishes study abroad credits earned in advanced language courses from those credits earned in other "content" (non-language) courses.
+- Up to 6 units of credit may be applied toward the major from one semester abroad, and up to 12 units of credit may be applied from two semesters abroad.
+Note that EALC no longer distinguishes study abroad credits earned in advanced language courses from those credits earned in other content (non-language) courses.